SicariusBlack/mic-drop-results/guides.md

 ### Running the program

 - Simply run **app.exe**
-- If you encounter any bugs, please do the following:
+- If you encounter any bugs, please follow these steps:
   > 1. Check your **data.xlsx** very carefully.
 Make sure none of the columns are blank and there are no unnecessary sheets at the bottom.
   > 2. Scroll down and delete any rows that do not belong to the data